andrewbutterfield/rtems-docs/eng/fv/approaches.rst

 Formal Verification Approaches
 ==============================

-We present here an overview of a range of formal methods and tools that look feasible for use with RTEMS.
+This is an overview of a range of formal methods and tools that look feasible for use with RTEMS.

 A key criterion for any proposed tool is the ability to deploy it in a highly automated manner.
-This amounts to the tool having a command-line interface that covers all the features we require.
+This amounts to the tool having a command-line interface that covers all the required features.
 One such feature is that the tool generates output that can be easily transformed into the formats useful for qualification.
 Tools with GUI interfaces can be very helpful while developing and deploying formal models, as long as the models/tests/proofs can be re-run automatically via the command-line.

-Other important criteria concern the support available for test generation support, and how close we can connect the formalism to actual C code.
+Other important criteria concerns the support available for test generation support, and how close the connection is between the formalism and actual C code.

-The final key criteria is whatever techniques we propose should fit in with the RTEMS Project Mission Statement, in the Software Engineering manual.
+The final key criteria is whatever techniques are proposed should fit in with the RTEMS Project Mission Statement, in the Software Engineering manual.
 This requires, among other things, that any tool added to the tool-chain needs to be open-source.

-A more detailed report regarding the decisions we took can be found in :cite:`Butterfield:2021:FV1-200`.
+A more detailed report regarding this can be found in :cite:`Butterfield:2021:FV1-200`.

-We start with a general overview of formal methods and testing, and discuss a number of formalisms and tools against the criteria above.
+Next is a general overview of formal methods and testing, and discusses a number of formalisms and tools against the criteria above.

 Formal Methods Overview
 -----------------------

-We can divide formal specification languages into the following groups:
+Formal specification languages can be divided into the following groups:

   Model-based:  e.g., Z, VDM, B